Uniqueness of Maximal Inscribed Parabolas and Minimal Circumscribing Horocycles: Preliminaries

 The condition for the conic $P = (p_{ij})_{i,j=0,1,2}$ to be a parabola is that $\ell_\infty$ is one of its tangents.
 Using projective coordinates $[x_0,x_1,x_2]$ where $x_0 = 0$ is the equation of $\ell_\infty$, this can be stated as

 or, in terms of the coefficients of $P$, as

 While in affine geometry, any two parabolas are equivalent, this is not the case in Euclidean geometry.
 In fact, any two parabolas correspond in a Euclidean transformation plus a uniform scaling.
 Thus, the ``size'' of a parabola can be measured as scaling factor relative to a designated ``unit parabola.''
-Another way of embodying the same idea uses the parabola's \emph{parameter $p$} for the purpose of measuring and comparing size.
-The parameter is the distance between the parabola's directrix and its focal point \cite[Chapter~2]{glaeser24}.
-Therefore, a parabola $P_1$ with parameter $p_1$ can be mapped into the interior of a parabola $P_2$ with parameter $p_2$ by a Euclidean displacement, if and only if $p_1 < p_2$.
+Another way of embodying the same idea uses the parabola's \emph{parameter $p$} (the distance between focal point and directrix \cite[Chapter~2]{glaeser24}) for the purpose of measuring and comparing size.
+A parabola $P_1$ with parameter $p_1$ can be mapped into the interior of a parabola $P_2$ with parameter $p_2$ by a Euclidean displacement, if and only if $p_1 < p_2$.
 As to the respective size of $P_1$ and $P_2$ this means that

 \begin{remark} Using the parameter as measure for the size of a parabola actually mixes concepts of affine and of Euclidean geometry.
 Consequently, the enclosing parabola of minimal size is not an object of affine geometry. \end{remark}